ozyurtf/gpu-programming/README.md

 Load/store units in the GPU are designed in such a way that they combine multiple memory requests into fewer but larger transactions for efficiency.
 Multiple load/store units operate in parallel to support the many concurrent threads in a GPU.
 Efficent load/store operations are crucial for tasks such as accessing large datasets.
 These load/store operations play a key role in matrix multiplications in neural networks.

 The CUDA cores need to communiate with each other in some rare scenarios.
 At some point, they may need to share some data and have some communication among them.
-But note that we don't mean connection the cores fully with each other because we don't have space, fully connecting them increases the amount of generated head, and also this would be prohibitive.
+But note that we don't mean fully connecting the cores with each other.
+This would not be logical because we don't have space, fully connecting them increases the amount of generated heat.
+So, this would be prohibitive.

 But we also don't want to disconnect them completely since sometimes they may need to communicate with each other.
-And if all the CUDA cores are completely disconnected, when some of them needs to communicate with each other, they will have to use this through memory which is quite slow and this will have negative effect on the performance.
-That's why we see a GPU design like the one above.
-In this design, a group of execution units are put into group together so that the CUDA cores in each group can communicate with other cores in the same group very quickly.
+And if all the CUDA cores are completely disconnected, they will have to send/receive data through memory which is quite slow and this will have negative effects on the performance.

+Because of these reasons, we see a GPU design in which a group of execution units are put into group together so that the execution units in each group can communicate with other execution units in the same group very quickly.
 Within the same group, the execution units can send/receive data very quickly without having to use memory.
-But if an execution unit wants to send data to the execution unit in different group, this has to be done through GPU memory (not the system memory).
+But if an execution unit wants to send data to the execution unit in a different group, this has to be done through GPU memory (not the system memory) which is expensive.

-The group of execution units is called streaming multiprocessors (SM).
-An SM contains multiple CUDA cores along with other components like shared memory, cache, and schedulers.
+One note is that although the execution units (green squares) are called streaming processors or CUDA cores, they are neither processors nor cores that we know from the CPU.
+They are just execution units that are responsible from executing instructions.
+The execution units in GPU are a little bit more sophisticated than the eexcution units in CPU because they also write the results back to the registers or memory.
+Every one of the CUDA cores will have its own commit space.

+A warp is a group of threads that are executed together in parallel on the GPU.
+A warp typically consits of 32 threads.
+All threads in a warp (a group of 32 threads), execute the same instruction at the same time but on a different data.
+This is part of SIMT (Single Instruction, Multiple Thread).
+Through this way, GPUs can process large amounts of data quickly.
+GPU's scheduler works with warps instead of working with individual threads.
+The warps are scheduled to run on the available processing units.

+For all 32 threads in a warp, the same instruction is fetched once, the instruction is decoded once and the decoded instruction is broadcast to all threads in a warp.
+In other words, all the threads in a warp share the same front-end (the process of fetch, decode, etc.).
+This is an important feature because it helps us to save more space for the execution units.
+So, instead of having a front-end for every one of several thousands of CUDA cores, we allow a group of them to share the same front end.

+Also, one additional note is that two streaming multiprocessors may look like they are grouped together but this is done so that each group of streaming multiprocessor share the same texture memory (which is used for graphics application).
+The reason why we want more than one streaming multiprocessors to share the same texture memory is to save more space for execution units.

+### Amdahl's Law

 One key point is that we should understand the limitations of optimization and parallelization in computing.
 To achieve significant speedups, we should optimize/parallelize as much of the program as possible and avoid focusing only one part.
 Because the overall speedup of a system is limited by the portion of the system that cannot be improved.